 - renew a product’s registration or the approval on an active constituent

-- attain a minor use permit for an agvet chemical product
+- attain a permit for an agvet chemical product

-- be given consent to import an agvet product or chemical
+- be given consent to import an agvet chemical product

-- attain an export certificate from the APVMA for an agvet product or chemical
+- attain an export certificate from the APVMA for an agvet chemical product

 - receive pre-application assistance from the APVMA